lebao3105/Commands-collection/README.md

 * echo                : Just print text to screen
 * find_content        : Find content in a file (REMOVED)
 * getvar              : Print variable (PATH, HOME, etc...)
-* help                : Show the description of all commands hare, like this file - but it's removed too
 * mkdir               : Create a directory
-* move                : Move a file / folder (?-Removed).
 * printf              : Write something to file (work but not good as excepted)
 * pwd                 : Show the current directory
 * rename              : Rename file
 * touch               : Create file
-* rmdir               : Remove folder - but I have compile problem on RMDir function

 echo and pwd are 2 simplest programs here.